W4RH4WK/Debloat-Windows-10/README.md

 ## Privacy Settings

 I am also working on a script which sets the privacy settings of the current user.
-This is work in progress and far from being complete.
 I will try to keep them up-to-date as good as possible but do not rely on them since they may be outdated.

 ## Liability